 Are you a Girl Scout cookie lover?
 Mike’s favorite cookies are the Samoas.
 I’m a toss up between Thin Mints and Tagalogs.
 Today I’m about to win wife of the year with this Samoa Poke Cake recipe.
-Classic butter cake is doused in a sweet caramel mixture and then topped with chocolate frosting, toasted coconut, and more caramel sauce for a dessert no one can say no to.
-Perfect for potlucks or feeding a crowd, this poke cake recipe is a must have for your recipe box!
+Classic butter cake is doused with a sweet caramel mixture and then topped with chocolate frosting, toasted coconut, and more caramel sauce for a dessert no one can say no to.
+Perfect for potlucks or feeding a crowd, this poke cake recipe is a must-have for your recipe box!

 Doesn’t that cake look amazing?!
 This recipe is actually from my awesome friend Jamie at Love Bakes Good Cakes.
 Jamie’s just released The Poke Cake Cookbook and let me tell you, I want to make all the poke cakes now.
 There are so many recipes I’m drooling over.
 So much so that I made a friend choose which one I’d make first because I couldn’t decide…and here we are!
-If you love poke cakes too, be sure to enter my giveaway below for a chance to to win your own copy!
-Here’s a sneak preview.

-This cake is one the sweet side and would be amazing after dinner with a cup of black coffee alongside.
+This cake is on the sweet side and would be amazing after dinner with a cup of black coffee alongside.
 This cake is a labor of love.
 Well, maybe not a labor of love, but an exercise in patience.
 It does have to be refrigerated a couple times through the prep so you have to wait.
 But OMG is it worth the wait!
-This cake travels well and can be made a day ahead of time for any easy dessert recipe everyone will want the recipe for!
+This cake travels well and can be made a day ahead of time for an easy dessert recipe everyone will want the recipe for!
 Oh, and if you’re into homemade cakes over using a store-bought cake mix, you can totally substitute your favorite butter cake recipe for the base of this recipe.
 Some days I like the easy option.
 You do you.
 Then grab a fork and dive in!